Liver Function Test (Private LFT Test)

 3. Attend your appointment

-A trained phlebotomist will carry out your assessment..
+A trained phlebotomist will carry out your assessment.
 The whole process only takes around 20 - 30 minutes.

-4. Fast, accurate results within 8 days
+4. Fast, accurate results

-What is a private Liver Function (LFT) Test?
+What is a Private Liver Function (LFT) Test?

 Liver Profile Blood Tests assess the liver function and can detect whether there is any damage or inflammation to the liver.
 The test looks at ALP (alkaline phosphatase), ALT (alanine aminotransferase), Gamma GT (Gamma-glutamyl transpeptidase), and Bilirubin levels in your blood to evaluate liver function.